kaelabook/Twizzy-Tech/To-Dos.md

 - [ ] Containerize Database C=
 - [x] Research Vehicle Types
 - [ ] Input Vehicle Types to the App
-- [ ] Learn a Coreagraphy to "Bye Bye Bye" by NSYNC
+- [ ] Learn a Coreography to "Bye Bye Bye" by NSYNC